 1) Keep your host updated

 OK, so you’re booked and on your way to your misterb&b.
 Woo-hoo!
-But if you’re going to arrive late, let them know.
-If your flight’s been delayed, your train canceled or your camel just refuses to budge (lolz), make sure you text/call/mail so your host can make other plans.
+But if you’re going to arrive late, let your host know.
+If your flight has been delayed, your train canceled, or your camel just refuses to budge, make sure you text/call/mail so your host can make other plans.
 Also, before booking, it is polite to let your host know if you intend to turn up in the early hours: they may have to work the next day and may need to make alternative arrangements, for example, leaving a key outside.
 Not everyone's on holiday, y'know! ;)

-Although some hosts set a small cleaning fee, that doesn’t mean you should treat the place like a hotel (yep, that means picking up your underwear from the bathroom floor!).
-It’s not a hotel; it’s their home and they’re welcoming you into it, so respect the surroundings.
+While some hosts set a small cleaning fee, that doesn’t imply you should treat the place like a hotel (yep, that means picking up your underwear from the bathroom floor!).
+It’s not a hotel, it’s their home and they’re welcoming you into it, so respect the surroundings.
 Treat the place like you would your own.
 So, if you’re using the kitchen, do your dishes after cooking (and maybe offer to eat together, too!).
 A simple gesture such a buying a bottle of wine to share can go a long way in terms of showing your appreciation for the host, and it provides an occasion to connect with one another.

-As guests, we’re all different: some of us prefer to explore the city alone; others need a helping hand. misterb&b hosts enjoy giving advice, but remember: hosts are busy, juggling hosting, work and their own social lives.
+As guests, we’re all different: some of us prefer to explore the city alone, while others need a helping hand. misterb&b hosts enjoy giving advice, but remember: hosts are busy, juggling hosting, work and their own social lives.
 Most will be happy to help but don’t pressure them too much.
 Try to get a sense of what your host can and cannot offer (and, yes, that also extends to 'you know what' – never assume your host comes with the apartment so avoid putting them in an awkward situation!).

 Has your misterb&b host gone above and beyond to give you a wonderful stay?
 Or do you want to kick off your stay in a great way?
 Consider bringing a small ‘thank you’ gift from your country.
-But saying thank you doesn’t have to cost: even just leaving a sweet note or sending a postcard (yes, postcard!) when you get back home will really make your host feel valued.
+But saying thank you doesn’t have to cost: even just leaving a sweet note or sending a postcard (yes, a postcard!) when you get back home will really make your host feel valued.
 It’s nicer than an email.
 Remember: it’s the thought that counts.

 Finally, it helps your host - and our global gay travel community - if you leave an honest review.
 If your host made your stay fantastic, say so.
 But, be honest: if for any reason you had a less than positive experience, say why in a constructive manner.
 Not only will it promote transparency on misterb&b, but it will also encourage your host to make respective improvements for the next guests.

 The misterb&b community relies on reading honest reviews so they can make decisions about which hosts to book with and have stress-free travels.
 Taking just a few minutes to write a review can make a big difference!
-Happy travels! ●

 And if you're a host, you need to check out 12 top tips to become the perfect misterb&b host!